neurobioinfo/segpy/segpy/README.md

 #### Step 4: Parsing
-If you want to select a subset of header, you can define them in a file, and running the following codes.
+If you want to parse the file, run the following codes.
 ```
 from segpy import parser
-header_need='~/test/data/header_need.txt'
-parser.sub_seg(outfolder, header_need)
+parser.clean_general(outfolder)
 ```

 #### Step 5:  Shut down spark